Roman-HLIS-Cosmology-PIT/RomanChromaticPSF/README.md

 The code has been publicly released; it is available under the terms of our [LICENSE](LICENSE).

-If you make use of the software, please cite paper listed at the top of this README, and provide a link to this code repository.
+If you make use of the software, please cite the paper listed at the top of this README, and provide a link to this code repository.